aws-samples/amazon-sagemaker-script-mode/README.md

    - [**R in SageMaker Processing**](r-in-sagemaker-processing): SageMaker Script Mode is directed toward making the model training process easier.
 However, an experience similar to Script Mode also is available for SageMaker Processing:  you can bring in your data processing scripts and easily run them on managed infrastructure either with BYO containers or prebuilt containers for frameworks such as Spark and Scikit-learn.
 In this example, R is used to perform operations on a dataset and generate a plot within SageMaker Processing.
 The job results including the plot image are retrieved and displayed, demonstrating how R can be easily used within a SageMaker workflow. **PREREQUISITES:**  From the *r-in-sagemaker-processing* directory, upload the Jupyter notebook `r-in-sagemaker_processing.ipynb`.

    - [**R Complete Workflow**](r-workflow):  This example shows a complete workflow for R, starting with prototyping and moving to model tuning and inference, followed by automation with [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines).  **PREREQUISITES:**  Use a R kernel; and from the *r-workflow* directory, upload the Jupyter notebook `r-workflow.ipynb`.

+   - [**R Churn Example**](r-churn):  Often it is helpful to benchmark possible model quality using AutoML, even if you intend to manage training of your own custom model later using Script Mode.
+This example shows how to use R to access SageMaker Autopilot for this purpose. **PREREQUISITES:**  Use a R kernel; and from the *r-churn* directory, upload the Jupyter notebook `r-churn.ipynb`.

 - **Bring Your Own (BYO) Resources:**